Home

 Next, we’ll go over some FAQs related to the voltage regulator:

-6 FAQs About The Voltage Regulator
+FAQs about the Voltage Regulator

 The primary purpose of the voltage regulator (aka alternator voltage regulator) is to provide a steady and reliable voltage to your vehicle battery and other electrical components.